vtsuperdarn/davitpy/README.md

 * you will need gfortran to compile most of the models
 * you will need mpi to run the ray tracing (mpich2 prefered)
 * you will need basemap v1.0.3 or newer.
-You can clone and install it from <https://github.com/matplotlib/basemap>
+You can clone and install it from <https://github.com/matplotlib/basemap>.
+First, clone the repo, then run setup.py (python setup.py)